 What happens when I allow myself to be unfocused?

-A fear of failure is normal and otherwise known as performance anxiety.
-When this type of anxiety is too high, it can often inhibit rational thinking and the problem solving process.
+Fear of failure is normal and otherwise known as performance anxiety.
+When this type of anxiety is too high, it can often inhibit rational thinking and the problem-solving process.
 It genuinely interferes with attention and concentration.
 It causes the mind to misinterpret the world.
 An individual can feel genuinely stuck in their inability to think clearly.

 Engaging in activities that create a relaxing state of being, allows positive emotions to flow.
 It creates space for useful thought and invites our mind to produce ideas that can strengthen our concentration later on.
 Activities that allow us to be unfocused, can replenish the energy required to be focused by steering the mind away from negative emotional states that block real thinking.